South West RAC

 Adam Price

-Adam is a Senior Planner at JLL, located in the Bristol office and working on projects across the South West region.
+Adam is an Associate at JLL, located in the Bristol office and working on projects across the South West region.
 He started his career on the graduate scheme at Montagu Evans in London following undergraduate and postgraduate studies in Town Planning at the University of Newcastle.
 At Montagu Evans, Adam worked his year to RTPI accreditation, becoming ‘MRTPI’ in 2018.
 Following a short spell at another private consultancy, Adam moved into the public sector and spent two and a half years at the Royal Borough of Greenwich as a Planning Officer before relocating to Bristol in 2020.
 In his current role, Adam works on a mix of developments across the region with both public and private sector clients.

 Adam is new to the RAC but is excited to get involved in both the committee itself and the various working groups.